Alessandro-Mosconi/Itch.io-mobile-app/DD.md

 Using version control and collaboration tools is essential for maintaining a coherent and efficient development process:

 - **Version Control**: Using Git for source code management, with a clear branching strategy (e.g., feature branches, development branch, and main branch) to manage code changes and releases.
-- **Collaboration Tools**: Utilizing tools like GitHub or GitLab for code hosting, pull requests, and code reviews.
-Integrating these tools with continuous integration (CI) systems to automate testing and deployment.
+- **Collaboration Tools**: Utilizing tools like GitHub for code hosting, pull requests, and code reviews.
 - **Documentation**: Keeping comprehensive documentation of the codebase, development processes, and API integrations to facilitate collaboration and onboarding of new team members.

-# Testing and Quality Assurance
+# Testing

 ## Testing Strategy in Flutter